Volunteering at the IRC is a great way to impact your world while forming life-changing friendships.

 Volunteers are paired with a refugee family and visit their home once a week to assist with learning new community resources (public transportation, grocery stores, library), practicing important life skills (budgeting, making appointments) and improving English language.

 Requirements: Able to work independently to identify and address client needs in a limited-English environment.

 Minimum Commitment: 2 hours/ week for 4 months; set a consistent schedule to visit on an evening or weekend

-Training Instructor: Job Class / Citizenship / Other
+Training Instructor: Job Class / Cultural Orientation / Citizenship

 Volunteers work closely with staff to provide services and facilitate classes that reinforce client self-sufficiency, job readiness and community integration.
 Various classes and activities occur throughout the work week, including: Vocational English, Civics, Public transportation, Bicycle safety, Sign language, Financial education, Job Search, and Yoga.